 Wait!
 In the section below, you’ll find some more interesting facts regarding the kimura lock from side control, as well as more in-depth information.

 What Is The Kimura Submission In BJJ Martial Arts?

-The BJJ Kimura move may be an effective submission technique in Brazilian jiu-jitsu and mixed martial arts.
-It’s a shoulder lock submission mostly performed from several positions including the closed guard, half guard, side control, mount, etc.
+The Kimura lock is one of the top submission techniques in Brazilian jiu-jitsu and mixed martial arts.
+It is a shoulder lock submission that can be executed from various positions such as the closed guard or half guard, side control, mount, and so on.

-Speak your mind.
-What’s your favorite BJJ submission?
+Speak your mind; what’s your favorite BJJ side control submission?